Broadfield in Glynn County, Georgia — The American South (South Atlantic)

 Erected 1958 by Georgia Historical Commission.
 (Marker Number 063-23.)

 Location.
 31° 18.474′ N, 81° 27.637′ W. Marker is in Broadfield, Georgia, in Glynn County.
 Marker is on Darien Highway (U.S. 17) near Grants Ferry Road (State Highway 99), on the left when traveling north.
-Touch for map.
-Located at the Hofwyl-Broadfield Plantation Historic Site.
+Located Touch for map.
 Marker is in this post office area: Brunswick GA 31525, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Boys Estate (within shouting distance of this marker); Needwood Baptist Church and Needwood School (approx. 2.1 miles away); The State of Georgia Salutes (approx. 2.6 miles away); Brunswick Stew (approx. 2.6 miles away); Famous Butler Authors (approx. 3.3 miles away); Butler Island Plantation (approx. 3.4 miles away); General's Island (approx. 4 miles away); Darien Waterfront (approx. 4.4 miles away).

 Also see . . .